PedroS-Studies/Holigays_funding/README.md

 Ideally the project developped in this sandbox will eventually become part of this wider Niche-related, Hotel-as-destination OTA, or should it have success as independent interface, it could still profit from the engine of the wider project as SaaS.

+### Goal

+Who are the targeted users?
+- LGBTQIA+ community holidaymakers,
+- Travel industry investors
+- Hoteliers evaluating the options for hotels in this Niche

+What problem are they facing?
+- Traditional OTA’s don’t provide options for this niche’s customers
+- There is seldom enough local offer to have a profitable revenue marketplace for OTA’s

+What is the main goal for implementing the website?
+- Quantify the interest among plausible customers for this niche.
+- Convince investors and partners that this is a niche with its subsegments, with a future.

+The reality of the LGBTQIA+ travel market is the following:
+- Most OTA’s provide “gay-friendly” as option for hotel selection, but not “only gay”, “gay owned”, “Queers welcome” or “Rainbow family”.
+- Existing OTA’s are in reality glorified blogs, with at best aggregate OTA and links – updated manually.
+- Few LGBTQIA+ destinations have enough hotels of this niche to justify a profitable revenue-based OTA activity.

+The purpose of the Holigays project is launching a framework for hotels to individually aggregate, even if the market isn’t ready yet.

 ### User Stories

+#### User classification

 * LGBTQIA+ Traveller User needs a way to get informed of the existence of the project and register so that they can follow.
 * LGBTQIA+ Traveller User needs a way to show support for the initiative so that they can donate.
 * Investor Users need a way to book an appointment so that they can meet and get pitched.
 * Prospective hotelier Users need a way to receive information about hotels of this niche so that they can prepare for what is coming their way.
 * Abusive users, trolls and haters should not have an easy access to any interactive feature enabling to saturate the server or the services.

+The required features to answer to the user's needs:
+- Core information about the OTA project
+- Book an appointment to talk about investment or partnership
+- Registration to receive updates
+- Links to crowdfunding
+- Link to show support – “buy me a coffee”
+- Information about LGBTQIA+ hotels for prospective hoteliers

+#### Priority of tasks

+**Must-have features:**
+- Core information about the OTA project
+- Book an appointment to talk about investment or partnership
+- Registration to receive updates

+**Should-have features:**
+- Link to reward-based crowdfunding
+- Link to show support – “buy me a coffee”
+- Company features - About

+**Could-have features:**
+- Information about LGBTQIA+ hotels for prospective hoteliers
+- Technologies involved

 ### Pages